yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

 ### Action-value diagram (prioritized replay)
 ![actval](img/action.png)

+- This diagram tell us the agent had learned that it want to push right if speed is positive, conversely, it will want to push left.
+But the blue (push right) area is larger than red (push left) at right hand side, because the agent know the goal is not far.

 ### Summary
 - Prioritized experience replay is better than uniform sampling
   - **More robust**: